avine/formation-angular-base/doc/course/public/08_dependency_injection.md

 ## Dependency injection - Injectable

 - If a service has dependencies, use the `@Injectable` decorator to enable dependency injection for the service itself
-- This is only required if you are using "Constructor-based dependency injection"
+- This is only required if you are using "**Constructor-based dependency injection**"

 ```ts
 import { Injectable, ApplicationConfig } from '@angular/core';